10 Tips For Navigating Busy Airport With Kids

 If you can, pre-pay for parking online; it might get you a discount and it’s yet another time-saver.

-9. Use your Precheck!
+7. Use your Precheck!

 If you aren’t TSA precheck-approved, consider it for next year.
 Kids up through age 12 who are flying with an adult can piggyback on a parent’s known-traveler number.

-10. Use the family lane
+8. Use the family lane

 Many (but not all) airports have a Family Lane at the security check.
-I’ve had several parents tell me it’s often under-utilized and often the fastest way through.
+I’ve had several parents tell me it’s often under-utilized and thus is the fastest way through.